-REHORI is registered as Not-for-Profit Organization
+REHORI is registered as Not-for-Profit CBO (Community-Based) and RLO (Refugee-Led) Organization in Kenya

 REHORI was founded to empower refugee as well as host communities through integrated development activities in order to foster mutual respect and prosperity in peaceful harmony.